 |Time to make 60 pizzas||90 / 65||70 / 60||62 / 62||60 / 63|

 |Time to make 70 pizzas||102 / 72||78 / 65||68 / 66||65 / 66|

 Heat retention in a steel oven vs a brick oven

 As you can see in the chart, if you are cooking a small number of pizzas, the Bella pizza oven is slightly faster than the Forno Bravo refractory oven, but as your volume increases, the brick oven becomes more efficient.

-A Bella wood fired pizza oven will cool down in a couple hours without a fire.
+A Bella wood fired pizza oven will cool down in a couple of hours without a fire.
 After about 2 to 3 hours, the temperature could be as low as 200°F. A Forno Bravo refractory pizza oven will retain its heat for a very long time.
 The next day after a pizza party, some of our pizza ovens remained as hot as 600°F, with most residential ovens being in the 400°F range.
-This makes it a great choice if you want to bake a lot of bread the next day without needing another fire.
+This makes it a great choice if you want to bake a lot of bread the next day without needing to make another fire.